fvafrCU/document/README.md

 ```

 ```
-# document a single R code file.
+# Document a Single R Code File
 #
 # Description:
 #
-#      extract roxygen2-style and markdown comments from a single R code
+#      Extract roxygen2-style and markdown comments from a single R code
-#      file and convert them to various human-readable formats.
+#      file and convert them to pdf, html and txt files and a temporary
+#      help page to be called from within R.
 #
 # Details:
 #